 To help fulfill our mission, OMRS has developed a code of ethics to guide our staff members.
 These are the traits and characteristics that are essential in contributing to the well-being of those we support.
 Discover which traits are your superpower.

-Possess a willingness to work hard and smart.
-Learning the most effective ways to do your job while saving time and completing all tasks.
-Care about your job to maintain a positive attitude.
-When you can, do more than is expected and never waste company time working on personal matters unrelated to the job.
+Possess a willingness to work hard and efficiently.
+Learning the most effective ways to do your job while saving time and completing tasks.
+Care about your coworkers and supported individuals to be encouraging and maintain a positive attitude.
+When you can, do more than is expected, be a good steward of company time and resources.
+Remember why we are here.

-Be the person that inspires others.
-Don’t be afraid to ask other staff or management questions about any aspect of the job.
-Be comfortable with yourself knowing you do not need to be the one that knows everything.
+Be the person that inspires others to ask questions and learn.
+Step outside of your comfort zone to grow and develop new skills.
+Be comfortable with yourself knowing you do not need to know everything.
 Admit your mistakes; recognize your strengths and weaknesses.
-Model for others what it means to do the right thing.
+OMRS is a safe place to grow.

-Contribute to the cause, value other’s opinions and realize there may be more than one way to achieve a desired outcome.
-Support co-workers, offer constructive criticism and take ownership to help others and yourself be more successful.
-Communicate with co-workers, coordinate shift duties.
+Cheer the success of others.
+Contribute to the cause, value other’s opinions, and realize there may be more than one way to achieve a desired outcome.
+Support co-workers, offer constructive criticism and take ownership to help others and be successful.
+Be a willing learner and teacher.